Staking

 Staking rewards received are treated as other income in accordance with Section 22 No. 3 EStG and are subject to income tax.

-The value of staking rewards is converted into euros at the time of receipt and recognized as revenue.
+The value of the staking rewards is converted into euros at the time of receipt and recorded as income.

 • Commercial activity:

-If staking is carried out as part of a commercial activity (e.g. regular trading or professional staking), the income is subject to trade tax, depending on the amount of income.
+If staking is carried out as part of a commercial activity (e.g. regular trading or professional staking), income is subject to business tax, depending on the amount of income.

-The receipt of staking rewards is generally not considered to be subject to VAT, as no traditional service is provided in return for payment.
+Receiving staking rewards is generally not considered subject to sales tax, as no traditionally provided service is paid for.

 Documentation and obligation to provide evidence

-It is important to document all transactions and the receipt of staking rewards accurately.
-The burden of proof lies with the taxpayer.
-It is advisable to record the following information:
+It is important to accurately document all transactions and receipt of staking rewards.
+The duty to provide proof lies with the taxpayer.
+It is recommended that you record the following information:

-• Value of the rewards at the time of receipt
+• Value of rewards at time of receipt

 • Transaction details and wallet addresses

-Staking is an important mechanism for securing and validating transactions in a blockchain network and offers participants the opportunity to earn additional rewards by locking their coins.
+Staking is an important mechanism for securing and validating transactions on a blockchain network and offers participants the opportunity to receive additional rewards by locking their coins.
 There are different types of staking, each with their own advantages and disadvantages.
 In Germany, staking rewards are subject to income tax and must be carefully documented.